Benjamin Lucraft: Early life

 and Esther's grave still stands in the churchyard after her death in 1831, aged 71.
 The family had moved from the South Hams area of Devon in the 17th century.

 Lucraft was born on 28 November 1809, in Exeter, the second son of Lucraft and his wife Mary.
-His father Benjamin came from Broadclyst where he been a wood worker and possibly a chair-carver.
+His father Benjamin came from Broadclyst where he had been a wood worker and possibly a chair-carver.
 Lucraft was baptised at St. Paul church Exeter on 16 December 1809.

 In 1819 around the age of 10 Lucraft was apprenticed in husbandry to his grandfather William according to his apprentice indenture.
 Some sources suggest that he was a ploughboy and was apprenticed in cabinet making at 14 years.
 The only story from this time is that he was later in life described as a boy reading the newspaper to his adult working colleagues on the farms where they worked.

 Taunton to London

 By 1830 Lucraft was living with his parents in Taunton in a house on North Street, and later on East Leech Street.
 Either his father or he himself worked as a cabinet maker at a workshop on the east side of High Street where he paid a rate of £7.10s 0d, qualifying for a vote.
 Lucraft and his family were cabinet makers and were also listed at High Street in 1830.
 While they were there the Poor relief gave his father 1s 1d in January 1830 and 1s 7d in February 1830 from the Poor Rate for buying stock.

 Lucraft married Mary Pearce, whose family also lived on East Leech, in St. Mary Magdalene Parish Church, Taunton, on 24 December 1830.
 When Mary and Lucraft had their first child they named him George Seely (sic) Lucraft.
 He was baptised at St. Mary's on 3 November 1831.

 Their second child died in 1832 and in January 1834 Lucraft, Mary and their son moved to Shoreditch in London, with Lucraft as a chair-carver, bringing with them his mother Mary who is recorded in the London census of 1841 as employing a man and a boy.

 Lucraft lived with his mother at Mill Row, off Kingsland Road, as he raised his family and began to make a reputation as a draughtsman and carver.

 In the 1850s Lucraft’s wife Mary died aged about 52.
 On 27 June 1858 Lucraft married again at the Register Office in the Strand.
 He married Mary Ann Adelaide Hitchin, spinster daughter of William and Mary Hitchin.
 She was living at 5 Lyons Inn and she said her father was a jeweller.